 Integrating a shop system with an enterprise CMS

 Content marketing and storytelling are becoming increasingly important in e-commerce.
-However, the CMS capabilities of a shop system don’t always allow you to offer a true customer experience.
+However, the CMS capabilities of a shop system don’t always allow you to offer a true digital customer experience.
 And what’s more, implementation with the shop's own CMS functionalities often proves to be complex and inflexible.
 Considering this, it makes perfect sense to integrate the e-commerce capabilities of a shop system with the content capabilities of an effective enterprise CMS for a convergent shop solution.
 Sebastian Haftmann and Benjamin Fiebig from the Berlin-based IT company Neofonie describe the necessary steps by taking the example of an integration of Magnolia CMS and SAP Hybris.

 Vertically integrating Magnolia CMS and SAP Hybris in 3 steps

 Shop systems usually expand their software through horizontal integration via export/import and reproduction of data structures of the Product Information Management (PIM) in the CMS.
 Later changes in the e-commerce system often need to be transferred afterwards.
 Modern vertical architectures offer good solutions to avoid this effort and to achieve greater independence and flexibility.
 E-commerce giants like Amazon, Otto, and Zalando rely on a vertical system section for their complex online shops.
 As an example, Neofonie’s developers have realized this type of integration with Magnolia CMS (Magnolia) and SAP Hybris Commerce (Hybris).

 From horizontal to vertical

 In order to implement this, the entire system is divided into verticals according to identified functionalities.
 Each vertical represents an independent application that possesses its own front end (if necessary) and data storage.
 For the integration, data is exchanged via REST interfaces.